Islamabad Chamber of Commerce & Industry: Business development

-Islamabad Chamber of Commerce and Industry trying to improve membership services through access to various information resources.

-Under this grant, the Islamabad Chamber of Commerce and Industry (ICCI) undertook to conduct a training needs assessment survey of its members in order to determine the services it can offer to its members.
+he ICCI are attempting to improve membership services through access to various information resources.
+Under this grant, the ICCI undertook to conduct a training needs assessment survey of its members in order to determine the services it can offer to its members.
 The survey results were used to establish business support services to fulfill the needs identified.
-ICCI also undertook to conduct a series of workshops on youth and women entrepreneurship.
+The ICCI also undertook a series of workshops on youth and women entrepreneurship.
+During the tenure of Sardar Tahir Mehmood as president, additional communication and outreach functions were strengthened, including the appointment of Amir Imtiaz as marketing head to support media coordination and digital outreach.